 - You are based in the EU and your total sales looking back 12 calendar months is less than £70,000

-Does it matter who is the importer on record?
+Does it matter who is named as the importer on record?

 If you are a non-UK business there are two scenarios for who is the importer on record, either: